ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Modelling our data

 First things first, we begin by specifying the data model.
 The goal is to store a collection of repos.
-Start by identifying the data and **dynamic** **static** (data that will be stored in Fauna).

 Is that it's not supposed to change
+Start by identifying the data and **dynamic** **static** (data that will be stored in Fauna)

-The Repo entity has the **static** following properties:
+The Repo entity is made of the following properties:

-- project name
+- name
-- project's GitHub repo URL
+- GitHub repo URL
-- the project's logo
+- SVG logo
-- the project's main color in hexa
+- main color hex code

 ## Writing the GraphQL schema